shawnchin/django-doccomment/README.md

 DOCCOMMENT_PERMISSION_MODULE
 DOCCOMMENT_MARKDOWN_EXTENSIONS
 DOCCOMMENT_MARKDOWN_SAFEMODE
-DOCCOMMENT_DIV_ID_PREFIX

 # Disclaimer

-I'm relatively new to Django, so I'm sure there will be lots of room for improvement.
+I'm relatively new to Django, so I'm sure there are lots of room for improvement.

-Feel free to get in touch if you have comments, suggestions, patches, or would like to get involved with the project.
+Feel free to get in touch if you have any comments, suggestions, patches, or would like to get involved with the project.